guiggh/hand_pose_action/README.md

 ## First-Person Hand Action Benchmark with RGB-D Videos and 3D Hand Pose Annotations
-This repository contains instructions on getting the data and code of the work `First-Person Hand Action Benchmark with RGB-D Videos and 3D Hand Pose Annotations` presented at CVPR 2018 .
-For more information on the benchmark check out [[1]](#refs).
+This repository contains instructions on getting the data and code of the work `First-Person Hand Action Benchmark with RGB-D Videos and 3D Hand Pose Annotations` presented at CVPR 2018.
+For more information on the benchmark please check out [[1]](#refs).

 ### Downloading the data
-Please fill this [form](https://goo.gl/forms/FIsXpYVIUov0j7Wv2) to download the dataset.
-Please read the [terms and conditions](#terms) first.
+Please fill this [form](https://goo.gl/forms/FIsXpYVIUov0j7Wv2) to download the dataset after reading the [terms and conditions](#terms).

 ### Dataset structure: